Country And Rural Life.

 The increased variability of the weather lately has been causing the loss of many more plants so the sort of guarantees that used to be given by plant sellers regarding replacements will have to be revised or may not be given in the future.
 Improved labelling and advise should help gardeners to utilize plants better.

 As the temperature is a mean value it is not the lowest reached and local conditions can affect what will happen in any site.
 Frost pockets can occur in low spots where cold air becomes trapped as it flows downwards, eg. at the base of a wall or hedge.
 Soil type will influence the penetration of the cold so waterlogged soil will freeze solid and damage the crown or roots of a plant.
 The aspect of the site and any shelter given by walls, hedges or overhanging trees and shrubs will improve the chances of survival.
 In large urban areas the temperature can be a degree or two higher due the shelter or radiant heat from buildings, either artificial or stored in solid materials from daytime sunshine.
 A covering of snow will insulate the soil, but after a thaw a hard frost can penetrate deeper with the wetter conditions.
-It is usually cold wet soil that kills plants in winter, even those that are native to freezing temperatures in mountainous areas where it is normally relatively dry.
+It is usually cold wet soil that kills plants in winter, even those that are native to freezing temperatures in mountainous areas where it is normally relatively dry - so some alpine plants can survive with a transperent cover in the winter to shield them from the wet.

 Growing in raised beds or planting on mounds will improve the drainage, as will incorporating grit and organic matter and applying protective mulches of bark chips or dry plant material can allow plants rated for a cooler zone to be used.
 Keeping more tender plants in containers which can be moved under cover in winter is another way to increase the range that can be grown.